-The Medical Assisting Program is a 1300 hour hybrid program (combination of online and face to face).
-Included in the course hours are 160 unpaid hours of Externship/Practicum in a medical setting.

-This course is designed to introduce medical assisting students to the essential skills and knowledge necessary to be a successful medical assistant.
+The Medical Assisting Program is a 1300 hour program.
+(Included in the program hours are 160 unpaid hours of Externship/Practicum in a medical setting.)
+This program is designed to introduce medical assisting students to the essential skills and knowledge necessary to be an entry-level medical assistant.
 This includes basic coverage of anatomy and physiology, as well as extensive coverage of both administrative skills and clinical procedures.
+Program hours are from 8:15 am to 2:45 pm Monday through Friday.